alexandreweiss/gbb-emea-lab/README.md

 ```
 az deployment group create -n Deploy -g avs-lab --template-file main.bicep --parameters ..\..\..\secret\avs-lab.param.json <--- you have to update path to your param file.
 ```

+Once the deployment is done, you will have to configure :

+- Peering of your security equipment or the CSR with the router server using the [documentation here](https://docs.microsoft.com/azure/route-server/quickstart-configure-route-server-portal#set-up-peering-with-nva)

+- Branch to branch to enabled to allow route propagation between the security equipment, the route server and the Express Gateway.
+This will enable end to end routing from on-premises site to AVS based VMs

+- Configuration of T0/T1 and NVA on AVS is out of the scope of this lab.

 ### Variables